 It reminds me of Tom Peters and his persistent, incisive question:

-Which brings me to you, your personal brand and the content you share on LinkedIn.
+This brings me to you, your personal brand and the content you share online.

-Imagine you are a rock star [insert your profession here].
+Imagine that you are a rock star [insert your profession here – developer, sales associate, financial controller or forklift driver].

 Whatever it is you do, pretend you are that otherworldly being against which everyone else in your field is measured.
 What would you say about your work, and how would you say it?
 How do you stack up against others?